LauroSilveira/appzara/README.md

 Instantiates adapters and domain services and starts the entire application.

 #### INFRAESTRUCURE
-Persistence Layer, responsible for communicate with database.
+Layer that communicate with outside, e.g. http request, databases or brokers messages.

 # Technologies
 - Java 17